GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
+Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.

-~ Edsger W. Dijkstra
+~ George Boole
 <pre>

 </pre>